UniversalDependencies/iwpt21/cfp.md

 ellipsis.
 Enhanced dependencies call for non-tree graphs with reentrancies, cycles, and empty nodes.

-Data for the shared task consists of at least the treebanks in UD release 2.7 that contain enhanced annotation, and potentially one or more additional languages/treebanks.
+Data for the shared task consists of the treebanks in UD release 2.7 that contain enhanced annotation, plus French.
 The task will be parsing from raw strings into EUD according to the guidelines at [https://universaldependencies.org/u/overview/enhanced-syntax.html](https://universaldependencies.org/u/overview/enhanced-syntax.html).
 Evaluation will measure performance per phenomenon and will take into account the fact that not all treebanks cover all of the phenomena listed in the EUD guidelines.

-Tentative schedule:
-February 2021: data and evaluation metric available, March, 15: test data release
-April, 15: system description papers due
-August, 5-6: IWPT workshop at ACL-IJCNLP 2021.

 Details will be announced on [https://universaldependencies.org/iwpt21/](https://universaldependencies.org/iwpt21/).